nmehta001/notes/money/mse-academy/1_good_spending_decisions.md

 What we consume defines our identity, as fashion and trends change so do out identities.
 This, in turn, can put pressure on a person's finances as they try to keep up with those trends

 In a consumer society, goods and services may also act as status symbols.
 The latest smartphone or car acts as motivation for spending.
-This is down to concern of what others think, based on what a person consumes and owns.
+This is down to concern about what others think, based on what a person consumes and owns.
 This is also known as symbolic consumption.

 [Thorstein Veblen](https://en.wikipedia.org/wiki/Thorstein_Veblen), talked about how spending is a way of displaying wealth.
 Examples of displaying wealth are buying designer clothing or a Ferrari, these are symbols of wealth.
 Referred to as 'conspicuous consumption'.